God Himself, the Unique IV

-We have had some additional fellowship of God’s authority today, and we will not talk about God’s righteousness just now.
-Today we will talk about a whole new topic—God’s holiness.
-God’s holiness is yet another aspect of God’s unique essence, so there is great need to fellowship this topic here.
-This aspect of God’s essence that I will fellowship, along with the two aspects we fellowshiped before, God’s righteous disposition and God’s authority—are they all unique?
+We had some further fellowship about God’s authority during our last meeting.
+For now, we will not be discussing the topic of God’s righteousness.
+What we will be talking about today is an entirely new topic—God’s holiness.
+God’s holiness is yet another aspect of God’s unique essence, so it is crucial that we fellowship about this topic.
+I previously fellowshiped about two other aspects of God’s essence—God’s righteous disposition and God’s authority; are these aspects, and the aspect about which I will be fellowshiping today, all unique?
 (Yes.)
-God’s holiness is also unique, so the basis of this uniqueness, the root of this uniqueness, is the theme for our fellowship today.
-Understand?
-Repeat after Me: the unique essence of God—God’s holiness.
-(The unique essence of God—God’s holiness.)
-How do you feel in your hearts after repeating this phrase?
-Perhaps some of you have some misgivings, and are asking, “Why fellowship God’s holiness?”
-Don’t worry, I will talk you through it slowly.
-As soon as you hear it you will know why it is so necessary for Me to fellowship this topic.
+God’s holiness is also unique, so the theme for our fellowship today will be what constitutes the basis and root of this uniqueness.
+Today we are going to fellowship about the unique essence of God—His holiness.
+Perhaps some of you have some misgivings, and are asking, “Why should we fellowship about God’s holiness?”
+Worry not, I will talk you through it slowly.
+Once you have heard what I have to say, you will know why it is so necessary for Me to fellowship about this topic.

-First let us define the word “holy.”
-Using your perception and from all the knowledge you have learned, what do you understand the definition of “holy” to be?
-Define it for Me. (“Holy” means no stain, with none of mankind’s corruption or flaws.
-Everything it radiates—whether in thought, speech or action, everything it does—is completely positive.)
-Very good. (“Holy” is divine, undefiled, unoffendable by man.
-It is unique, it is the characteristic symbol of God.) (“Holy” is stainless and is an aspect of the divine, unoffendable disposition.)
-This is your definition, is it?
+First, let us define the word “holy.”
+Drawing on your perception and all the knowledge you have gained, what do you understand the definition of “holy” to be? (“Holy” means unstained, entirely without human corruption or flaws.
+Holiness radiates all things positive, whether in thought, speech or action.)
+Very good. (“Holy” is divine, untainted, unoffendable by man.
+It is unique, it is of God alone and it is His symbol.)
+This is your definition.
 In each person’s heart, this word “holy” has a scope, a definition and an interpretation.
-At the very least, when you see the word “holy” your minds are not empty.
-You have a certain defined scope for this word, and some people’s interpretation of this definition comes close to using this word to define the essence of God’s disposition.
+At the very least, when you see the word “holy,” your minds are not empty.
+You have a certain scope of definition for this word, and some people’s sayings come somewhat close to sayings that define the essence of God’s disposition.
 This is very good.
-Most people believe the word “holy” to be a positive one, and this can be affirmed.
-But the holiness of God that I wish to fellowship today will not be merely defined, nor merely explained.
-Instead, I will use some facts for verification to allow you to see why I say God is holy, and why I use the word “holy” to describe the essence of God.
-By the time our fellowship is over, you will feel that the use of the word “holy” to define God’s essence and the use of this word to refer to God is both well-deserved and most appropriate.
-At the very least, as far as mankind’s current languages go, using this word to refer to God is particularly apt—it is the only word in human language that is most fitting to refer to God.
-It is not an empty word when used to refer to God, neither is it praise without reason or an empty compliment.
-The purpose of our fellowship is to allow every person to recognize the truth of the existence of this aspect of God’s essence.
-God does not fear people’s understanding, only their misunderstanding.
+Most people believe the word “holy” to be a positive one, and this is certainly true.
+But today, as we fellowship about the holiness of God, I will not merely be talking about definitions or explanations.
+Instead, I will present facts as proof to show you why I say God is holy, and why I use the word “holy” to describe the essence of God.
+By the time our fellowship is over, you will feel that the use of the word “holy” to define God’s essence and in reference to God is fully justified and most appropriate.
+At the very least, in the context of current human language, using this word to refer to God is particularly apt—it alone of all the words of human language is an entirely fitting way to refer to God.
+This word, when used to refer to God, is not an empty word, nor is it a term of groundless praise or empty flattery.
+The purpose of our fellowship is to allow every person to recognize the truth of this aspect of God’s essence.
+God does not fear man’s understanding, but He fears his misunderstanding.
 God wishes for every person to know His essence and what He has and is.
-So every time we mention an aspect of God’s essence, we can call on many facts to allow people to see that this aspect of God’s essence does indeed exist and it is both very true and very real.
+So every time we mention an aspect of God’s essence, we can call on many facts to allow people to see that this aspect of God’s essence does indeed exist.

 1. Jehovah God’s Command to Man